 Beta Couple: Aang and Toph.
 Surprisingly, the main couple (Katara and Zuko) take a back seat near the end while Sokka and Azula take the main spotlight.

 Big "NO!": Sokka pulls off a particularly narmful one after Azula is stabbed to death.

 Blood from the Mouth: Sho's mouth is dripping blood after a fight with Toph.
-However, the injury is probably not very serious, as he's able to pull off a Deus ex Machina just seconds after he's hurt.
+However, the injury doesn't seem very serious, as he's able to pull off a Deus Exit Machina just seconds after he's hurt.
 Either that, or he's just that Badass.